Express, Inc.: History

 Limited Brands, in 1980, opened the first Express store, as women's clothier "Limited Express" in Chicago's Water Tower Place.
+The store leaned heavily into the colorful trends of the 1980s as well as a faux French aesthetic.
 Former CEO Michael Weiss joined the brand in 1981 when the test expanded to include eight stores.
+The store dropped Limited from its name the following year.

-By 1986, Express had 250 stores and began testing the sale of men's merchandise in 16 stores the following year.
+By 1986, Express had 250 stores and began to transition away from neon lights, artificial fabrics, and bright colors.
+It started testing the sale of men's merchandise in 15 stores the following year.
 The men's fashion line was spun off into its own brand, Structure, in 1989.
+By 1991, Express had 600 stores and exceeded $1 billion in profit.

 In 2001, Express became a dual gender brand with the reintegration of its Structure stores as "Express Men".
 Dual gender Express stores began opening the following year.
 Structure apparel brand was sold to Sears in 2003.

+Express brought in $1.7 billion in net sales in 2006.
+In May 2007, Limited Brands announced its intent to sell a 67% stake in Express to an affiliate of a private equity firm called Golden Gate Capital Partners, based in San Francisco.
+When the sale was finalized in July 2007, Golden Gate's paid $484.9 million for a 75% stake in the company.

+By January 2010, the company had 573 stores and generated $1.72 billion in net sales the year prior.
+The company held an IPO in May 2010, ultimately pricing its shares below the expected range.
+Soon after, Golden Gate and Limited Brands began divesting from the company.
+In July 2011, Limited Brands sold its remaining ownership interest.
+In March 2012, Golden Gate sold its remaining ownership interest.

+By 2014, sales had been down over the previous two years.
+In June, Sycamore Partners announced it had acquired a 10% stake in Express, with the intention of buying the whole company.
+However, by January 2015, Sycamore had ended its pursuit.

 In November 2019, Express announced spinoff UpWest, a DTC lifestyle brand geared towards health, wellness, and sustainability.
 With the launch of UpWest also came its philanthropic arm, The UpWest Foundation, which will donate 1% of total sales up to $1 million towards Mental Health America, Random Acts and Freedom Dogs of America.

-Express as a privately held company

-On May 16, 2007, Limited Brands announced its intent to sell a 67% stake in Express to an affiliate of a private equity firm called Golden Gate Capital Partners, based in San Francisco.
-When the sale was finalized in July 2007, Golden Gate's stake in the company was 75% instead of the announced 67%.

-On May 13, 2010, the company sold 16 million shares for $17 each, raising about $272 million.
-Shares had been planned to sell between $18 and $20 each.
-On May 14, 2010, the shares opened at $17 to $16.50 before recovering slightly to close down 1.5% at $16.75 on the New York Stock Exchange.

-Since the IPO, Golden Gate and Limited Brands gradually reduced their ownership interest in the Company.
-On July 29, 2011, Limited Brands sold its remaining ownership interest in the Company, and as a result of this disposition, ceased to be a related party as of the end of the second quarter of 2011.
-On March 19, 2012, Golden Gate sold its remaining ownership interest in the Company, and as of May 31, 2012, Golden Gate no longer had representation on the Board.
-As a result of the disposition and Board seat removal, Golden Gate ceased to be a related party as of June 1, 2012.
+In April 2023, Express, Inc and management firm WHP Global agreed to acquire Bonobos from Walmart for $75 million, with Express paying royalties to WHP.